Oriental Stair Runners

 Sam Presnell: All right John, my pleasure.
 Thank you.

-John Maher: For more information about Sam, the Rug Gallery and Oriental rugs and carpets, visit ruggallerycincy.com or call 513-793-9505 and make sure you catch the latest episodes by subscribing to this podcast on iTunes and if you can take the time to give us a review on iTunes as well, we would appreciate that.
-I’m John Maher, see you next time on the Rug Gallery.
+John Maher: For more information about Sam, The Rug Gallery and Oriental rugs and carpets, visit [theruggallery.com] or call 513-793-9505 and make sure you catch the latest episodes by subscribing to this podcast on iTunes and if you can take the time to give us a review on iTunes as well, we would appreciate that.
+I’m John Maher, see you next time on The Rug Gallery.